rapPayne/angular_in_3_weeks/labs/2.1 Fetching data/README.md

 ) { }
 ```

-3. In the constructor or preferably in a method called ngOnInit, fetch the data.
+3. In the constructor or preferably in a method called `ngOnInit`, fetch the data.
 ```typescript
 ngOnInit(): void {
   const orderId = this._activatedRoute.snapshot.params['orderId'];